IanKeen/IanKeen.github.io/_posts/2018-03-01-better-codable-models-through-composition.md

 let bobsBooks = allBooks(by: "Robert C. Martin") // failure!! (the good kind)
 ```

-We have now made it impossible to pass the incorrect type to our function otherwise it will not compile.
+We have now made it impossible to incorrectly pass a `String`.
+We _must_ provide an `Identifier<Author>` instead otherwise it will not compile even though they are all still `String`s underneath.

-As for the phantom type, we have now used the same type `Identifier<T>` to represent both `Book` and `Author` identifiers.
-This can now be used for any number of types and because the generic `T` must be what we specify the complier won't allow us to make any mistakes.

-Thats what makes phantom types useful!
+This is what makes phantom types so useful.
+In this instance we are adding type-safety to an ordinary `String` using a generic placeholder.
+We can now use `Identifier<T>` for not only our `Book` and `Author` models but any other model with an identifier as well.

 ## Codable support

-There is a new problem our new `Identifier<T>`  has introduced. `Codable`, by default, `Codable` uses the same structure as the type.
+There is a new problem our new `Identifier<T>`  has introduced. `Codable`, by default, uses the same structure as the type.
 This means the JSON representation of an identifier would be:

 ```
 {"value": "A13424B6"}
 ```

-This is wrong, we still want its JSON representation to be a `String` so it works seamlessly with our API.
+This is wrong, we still want the JSON representation to be a `String` so it works seamlessly with our API.
 Let's fix the `Codable` behaviour:

 ```swift
 extension Identifier: Codable {